foundersandcoders/coursebook/src/workshops/node-npm-intro/index.md

 ./node_modules/.bin/cowsay hello
 ```

 However this is pretty awkward to type, especially if it's a command we need to use a lot (like "start the dev server").
-Luckily npm scripts makes this nicer.
+Luckily npm scripts make this nicer.

 npm automatically creates a field called `"scripts"` in your `package.json`.
 These are shortcuts for different tasks you might want to do while developing your app.
 They're like per-project command-line aliases.